lizasaigina/lizasaigina/README.md

-Certainly!
-Here's a revised version of the README:

----

 ### 👋 Hi there, I'm [Liza Saigina](https://github.com/lizasaigina)!

 🔬 I'm a passionate Data Scientist with a focus on Computer Vision and Machine Learning.
 With over 3 years of hands-on experience, I've been at the forefront of developing innovative solutions in the skincare industry, leveraging advanced algorithms to drive business growth and improve customer experiences.